 - F. The School, if a public employer, may participate in the Florida Retirement System upon application and approval as a "covered group" under Section 121.021(34), Florida Statutes.
 If the School participates in the Florida Retirement System, the School employees shall participate in the Florida Retirement System in a manner consistent with applicable statutes.
-The School shall make contributions to the Florida Retirement System for all teachers and/or employees who elect to participate in the Florida Retirement System. - G. Teacher and Principal Evaluation Systems - 1.
-The School shall comply with Section 1012.34, F.S. related to performance evaluations requirements for charter school instructional personnel and school administrators in effect for the 2012-2013 school year and thereafter. - 2.
-The evaluation must be based on the required Florida educator practice standards and the student growth component.
-The evaluation systems will utilize the state-adopted student growth measures and must account for at least 50% of the
+The School shall make contributions to the Florida Retirement System for all teachers and/or employees who elect to participate in the Florida Retirement System. - G. Performance Evaluations for Instructional Personnel and School Administrators - The School shall comply with Section 1012.34, F.S. related to performance evaluation requirements for charter school instructional personnel and school administrators. - 2.
+The evaluation must be based on the required Florida educator practice standards and the student growth/achievement component.
+The evaluation systems will utilize the state-adopted student growth/achievement measures for state-tested content/courses and locally-developed student growth/achievement measures for content/courses not measured by a state test.
+Student growth/achievement must

-- teacher/principal's evaluation or 40% if less than three (3) years of student growth data are available. - 3.
-The School shall notify the Sponsor sixty (60) days prior to July 1 of each school year as to the School's intent to participate in the district's Teacher and Principal Evaluation System or if the School will adopt the state-approved teacher and principal evaluation models for charter schools for implementation in the subsequent school year. - 4.
+- account for at least 50% of the teacher/principal's evaluation or 40% if less than three (3) years of student growth/achievement data are available. - 3.
+The School shall notify the Sponsor by May 1st of each school year as to the School's intent to follow the district's Instructional Personnel and School Administrators Evaluation System or if the School will adopt their own performance evaluation system for implementation in the subsequent school year. - 4.
 The School's implementation of these personnel evaluation systems will be monitored by the Sponsor as part of the Sponsor's responsibility to ensure that the School is in compliance with all applicable laws and regulations. - 5.
-The School agrees to submit all teacher and instructional staff personnel evaluation data to the Sponsor without delay in order for the Sponsor to meet the state's reporting requirements. - H. Professional development and leadership development. - The School is responsible for ensuring that all administrators and all full-time teachers are trained prior to the start of school in the most relevant components of the School's staff development plan, which must address federal and state requirements, as applicable. - Professional development and training needs shall be based on student achievement and other student outcome data as well as be aligned to the needs of the individual employee based on the results of the teacher/principal evaluation results.

-3. Employees of the School may participate in professional development activities offered by the Sponsor on a space available basis.
+The School agrees to submit all teacher and instructional staff personnel evaluation data to the Sponsor without delay in order for the Sponsor to meet the state's reporting requirements. - H. Professional development and leadership development. - The School is responsible for ensuring that all administrators and all full-time instructional personnel are trained prior to the start of school in the most relevant components of the School's staff development plan, which must address federal and state requirements, as applicable. - Professional development and training needs shall be based on student achievement and other student outcome data as well as be aligned to the needs of the individual employee based on the results of the teacher/principal evaluation results. - 3.
+Employees of the School may participate in professional development activities offered by the Sponsor on a space available basis.
 Professional development that is a component of a federally funded program in which the School is participating shall be provided at no cost to the School.
 Training on the use of a district evaluation, assessment and/or data management system implemented by the district to meet a state requirement shall be available to the School at no cost.

 Any costs or fees associated with non-federally funded professional development or for training on the use of district-developed or district purchased systems which are not a component of a state-required program will be the responsibility of the School or individual Charter School employee.